abw/badger-database-js/manual/extending.md

 }
 ```

-It should define the static `name` property which is used to identify
+It should define the static `protocol` property which is used to identify
 it.
 If you have another name (or names) that you want it to be known
 by (e.g. `postgres` is also known as `postgresql`) then you can define
 that as the `alias` property.
 Multiple aliases can be defined as an